 Douglas S. Harlan Award in Political Science

-The Harlan Award is named after Douglas S. Harlan who was a Rice alumnus, political science major, San Antonio lawyer, and advocate for local politics.
-The award is given to a political science major with an overall GPA of at least 3.0 and who has a demonstrated commitment to political involvement including, but not limited to, service as a campaign volunteer or staff member, service as an election official, or service as an intern with an elected official.
-The award carries a cash prize of $500.*
+The Harlan Awards are named after Douglas S. Harlan who was a Rice alumnus, political science major, San Antonio lawyer, and advocate for local politics.
+The awards are given to a junior political science major and to a senior political science major with an overall GPA of at least 3.0.
+The winners have a demonstrated commitment to political involvement including, but not limited to, service as a campaign volunteer or staff member, service as an election official, or service as an intern with an elected official.
+Note that the award funds can be used to help cover the expenses of an internship.
+The awards carry a cash prize of $1000.*

 Previous Harlan Award Winners